Klingebeil/homepage/wiki/Better Work/05-project-narration.md

 ----
 **Make it sticky**

 > Good insights and ideas can get lost if they are not also easy to communicate.
 Simple language and frameworks help ensure design and development work is more naturally grounded in user insights.
-Creating a ‘sticky’ language for these findings helps key insights become memorable and therefore actionable as part of everyday decision-making.
+Creating a ‘sticky‘ language for these findings helps key insights become memorable and therefore actionable as part of everyday decision-making.

  —  Helsinki Design Lab, Legible Practices